AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-inlinezoom-viewer-about/c-html5-inlinezoom-viewer-customizingviewer/r-html5-inlinezoom-viewer-customize-swatches.md

 ---
 description: Swatches consist of a row of thumbnail images with optional scroll buttons on the left and right hand side.
-seo-description: Swatches consist of a row of thumbnail images with optional scroll buttons on the left and right hand side.
-seo-title: Swatches

 solution: Experience Manager
 title: Swatches
-uuid: 92360088-7199-49c3-80ee-e175d234a78e

 feature: Dynamic Media Classic,Viewers,SDK/API,Inline Zoom
 role: Developer,Business Practitioner
 ---